Staying at the New York Athletic Club (NYAC)

 Fencing and Wrestling

-I never found the Fencing and Wrestling room as it is located in the basement, but they tell me again that their top-ranked instructors ensure that participants of all ages and abilities acquire the essential skills.
+I never found the Fencing and Wrestling room, which is located in the basement, but they told me again that their top-ranked instructors ensure that participants of all ages and abilities acquire the essential skills.

 Squash & Racquetball

-The beauty of this area is that it offers everyone from newbie novices to nationally ranked the chance to play, socialise and improve.
+The beauty of this area is that it offers everyone, from newbie novices to nationally ranked players, the chance to play, socialise, and improve.

 Judo & Handball

-NYAC prides itself as the bastion of handball which dates back through the generations.
-Judo is another sport where you can be a novice or a blackbelt.
+NYAC prides itself on being the bastion of handball, which dates back through the generations.
+Judo is another sport in which you can be a novice or a blackbelt.

 NYAC Champions RoomChampions Room

-There is a whole area dedicated to NYAC club champions over the years, which is worth taking a look at.
+There is a whole area dedicated to NYAC club champions over the years, which is worth exploring.
+It was exciting visiting just after the Paris Olympics in August 2024, as there were tributes to the Club Athletes and the Olympic medals

-There was no food available except a ‘Grab and Go’ cafe open until 2 pm (check-in is at 3 pm) But hey, you’re in the city that never sleeps, this ain’t no big tragedy!
+There was no food except a ‘Grab and Go’ cafe open until 2 p.m. (check-in is at 3 p.m.).
+But hey, you’re in the city that never sleeps, so this isn’t a big tragedy!

 I did take a wander to see the closed dining rooms.
-They have a reputation for fine dining and I can certainly report they have a fine dining room with a fabulous outlook over Central Park.
+They have a reputation for fine dining, and I can certainly report that they have a fine dining room with a fabulous view of Central Park.

 Dining room NYAC

-I used the Grab and Go cafe which overlooks the swimming pool for breakfast.
+I went to the Grab and Go cafe, which overlooks the swimming pool for breakfast.
 It had a good selection of pastries, croissants, and drinks.

 Grab and Go New York Athletics Club 2023